-You can use the u-turn pattern to turn the boat around 180° and maintain the new heading.
+You can use the u-turn pattern to turn the boat around 180 degrees and maintain the new heading.

-- 1 Form the autopilot screen, select Menu > Autopilot Menu > Pattern Steering > U-Turn > Engage. - 2 Select Engage Port or Engage Starboard.
+- 1 From the autopilot screen, select Menu > Pattern Steering > U-Turn. - 2 Select Engage Port or Engage Starboard.

 Setting Up and Following the Circles Pattern